 Some brands of puppy food have developed a reputation for producing a high quality product and have many devoted supporters, including breeders that have fed them to generations of puppies.

-One of our favourites is Orijen Large Breed Puppy Formula.*
+One of our favorites is Orijen Large Breed Puppy Formula(paid link).*

-These are much gentler on a dog’s stomach than grain, which can cause bowel irritation.
+These are much gentler on your dog’s stomach than grain, which can cause bowel irritation.

 The big brands are widely available in many parts of the world, and they have a valuable reputation to maintain.
 So, the chances are, your puppy will be eating a good quality product if you choose one of these.

-On the packet, your puppy food should give you the manufacturers quantity guidelines for that brand.
+Your puppy food should give you the manufacturers quantity guidelines for that brand on the packet.

 Again, this is a rough guide only, and you should not follow the advice slavishly.
-Overfed puppies are prone to diarrhea, obesity, and too-rapid growth.
+Your overfed puppy will be prone to diarrhea, obesity, and too-rapid growth.

 Following Puppy Feeding Quantity Guidelines